fpc/FPCSource/packages/pasjpeg/readme.txt

 has been tested under Delphi 3.0, it can be ported to other Pascal environments, since many compilers try to be compatible to TP.

-JPEG (pronounced "jay-peg") is a standardized familly of algorithms for compression of continous tone still images.
+JPEG (pronounced "jay-peg") is a standardized family of algorithms for compression of continuous tone still images.
 Most JPEG processes are lossy, the output image is not exactly identical to the input image.
 However, on typical photographic images, very good compression levels can be obtained with no visible change, and remarkably high compression levels are possible